 Ruth DeFries, and colleagues, including Maria Uriarte, E3B Professor and DGS, Marcia Macedo, DeFries Lab Alum, have work featured in The Phil Trans B issue on 'Ecology, economy, and management of an agro-industrial frontier landscape in the southeast Amazon.
 Please click here to see more.
 Mongabay, a popular environmental science and conservation news site, has a interesting bit of coverage.
 Please click here

-Meha Jain, Pinki Mondal, Ruth S. DeFries, Christopher Small, and Gillian L. Galford, (former DeFries lab Post-doctoral fellow) have a new paper about to be published.
+Meha Jain, Pinki Mondal, Ruth S. DeFries, Christopher Small, and Gillian L. Galford, (former DeFries lab Post-doctoral fellow) have a new paper.
 "Mapping cropping intensity of smallholder farms: A comparison of methods using multiple sensors" Remote Sensing of Environment, Volume 134, July 2013, Pages 210–223 please click here

 Megan Cattau, is co-author on a paper on lions in Mozambique Jacobson, A. P., Cattau, M. E., Riggio, J. S., Petracca, L.S., and Fedak, D. A. 2013.
 Distribution and abundance of lions in northwest Tete Province, Mozambique.
 Tropical Conservation Science Vol. 6(1):87-107.
 Click here to read more.

 Ruth DeFries and Maria Uriarte are two of the authors on a paper selected by Nature Geoscience as one of their "ten favourite papers" in a web focus that celebrates the fifth anniversary of the journal linked here "Deforestation driven by urban population growth and agricultural trade in the twenty-first century" by Ruth S. DeFries, Thomas Rudel, Maria Uriarte & Matthew Hansen